How to Overcome Procrastination by Embracing It

 Forcing ourselves to do work when we are in a negative state — distracted, uninspired, agitated, and so on — doesn’t help.
 Why?
 It all goes back to the power of the mind at ease.

-In “Schedule a 15-Minute Break Before You Burn Out”, HBR confirms this:
+In “Schedule a 15-Minute Break Before You Burn Out”, Harvard Business Review confirms this:

 So now that we’ve presented a case for relishing in moments of downtime, let’s discuss how to flip procrastination on its head and turn it into our most powerful productivity tool.